The word of God tells us to "delight ourselves in the Lord". But,

 Heart means: heart; mind; understanding; inner man; conscience; seat of apetites, emotions and passions.

-Let's now take a look at what God's word tells us it means to "delight in Him".
-We'll be looking at several scriptures:
+Let's now take a look at what God's Word means when it instructs us to "delight" in Him.
+We'll be looking at several scriptures for the answer:

 We looked at a few verses that reveal to us how we are to delight ourselves in the Lord.
 Now let's take a look at what delights the Lord's heart:

 1. Those who are upright of heart are His delight:

 They who are willfully contrary in heart are extremely disgusting and shamefully vile in the eyes of the Lord, but such as are blameless and wholehearted in their ways are His delight!
 (Prov 11:20 Amplified Bible).

 2. He delights in those who deal truly, those who are faithful: